stellalo/find_celia_a_boyfriend/README.md

 <h1>Find_Célia_a_boyfriend</h1>

 <h2>👩🏻‍💻 Description</h2>
 This python script is the first self-projects I worked on during my first-ever programming course at <b>McGill University</b> (shout out to COMP202!).
-It uses 5 criterias my closest friend in Montreal has for boyfriend selection and simple if-else statements to filter out potential matches.
+It uses 5 criteria my closest friend in Montreal has for boyfriend selection and simple if-else statements to filter out potential matches.
 In the end, if the candidate is <b>✨boyfriend_material()✨</b>, he will get Célia's phone number.
 <br />

 <h2>🪐 Language</h2>